-In this post, we’ll explain:
+In this post, we cover:

-- Who qualifies to request Croatian citizenship
+- Who qualifies to register Croatian citizenship

-- How to request Croatian citizenship
+- How to register Croatian citizenship

 The process of applying is for those who are using lineage or some other reason as their basis for gaining citizenship.
-In terms of lineage, a full application is required for grandchildren, great grandchildren, spouses and adopted children, to name a few examples.
+In terms of lineage, a full application is required for grandchildren, great-grandchildren, spouses and adopted children, to name a few examples.

 If you are unsure if you qualify for citizenship, find out right now by clicking here.